Enabling Mobile Base Stations in 5G via Wireless Access Backhaul (WAB): A Multi-Band Experimental Study: WAB Experimental Framework

-\paragraph{FR2 components} The FR2 system components are part of the High-Frequency Campus Lab (HFCL)~\cite{hfcl}, an open and standard-compliant FR2 5G network deployed at Politecnico di Milano.
+The FR2 segment components are part of the High-Frequency Campus Lab (HFCL)~\cite{hfcl}, an open and standard-compliant FR2 5G network deployed at Politecnico di Milano.
 Specifically, the WAB-MT is implemented using a \gls{cots} \gls{cpe}.
 The BH-gNB's \gls{aau} is installed at a height of 22~m on a building rooftop and is interfaced via a 25~Gbps eCPRI fiber fronthaul to a \gls{bbu}.
 The \gls{bbu} is connected to a virtualized commercial \gls{5gc} (BH-5GC) through a 10~Gbps backhaul link.

-The system operates at a center frequency of 27.2~GHz, with a channel bandwidth of 200~MHz and a subcarrier spacing of 120~kHz.
+The segment operates at a center frequency of 27.2~GHz, with a channel bandwidth of 200~MHz and a subcarrier spacing of 120~kHz.
 The frame structure follows a \gls{tdd} 4:1 configuration.
 The \gls{aau} provides an \gls{eirp} of 70~dBm with an 8T8R \gls{mimo} configuration, while the \gls{cpe} operates with an \gls{eirp} of 40~dBm and a 2T2R \gls{mimo} configuration.

-Further details on the FR2 system are available in~\cite{hfcl}.
+Further details on the FR2 segment are listed in Table~\ref{table:param}.
 The FR2 network is used exclusively for research purposes and was entirely dedicated to the testbed, without any additional traffic.